blackgear/mono_pac/README.md

 ## Trivia

-The code in the root field of the PAC file will be run only once.
+The code in the root scope of the PAC file will be run only once.

-The code in the FindProxyForURL function's field will be run each time you browser the internet.
+The code in the FindProxyForURL function's scope will be run each time you browser the internet.

 Just test this two PAC files: